 From Fort Erie, south of Niagara Falls, to Niagara-on-the-Lake, north of Niagara Falls, you can visit the past, carefully restored and recreated.
 At Fort Erie, authentically dressed guides in 1812 period costume re-create life in this former British garrison.
 Fort Erie was also an entry point for freedom-seeking black slaves escaping persecution in the U.S. The point of entry into Canada from Buffalo, across the Niagara River, was known as “The Crossing” and the start of the Freedom Trail, part of the Underground Railroad.

-There are innumerable stops for those interested in the history of the area including Brock’s Monument, a tribute to the British General who lost his life at the Battle of Queenston in 1812; Old Fort Niagara with fortifications from the 18th, 19th and 20th Centuries; and Fort George, the British headquarters during the War of 1812.
+There are innumerable stops for those interested in the history of the area including Brock’s Monument, a tribute to the British General who lost his life at the Battle of Queenston in 1812; Old Fort Niagara with fortifications from the 18th, 19th and 20th Centuries;

 - Niagara Falls received its reputation as the “Honeymoon Capital of the World” when Aaron Burr’s daughter-Theodosia-chose a Niagara Falls honeymoon in 1801.
 She was followed up by Jerome Bonaparte, Napoleon’s brother, in 1804 and thus, a tradition was born.
 Now over 50,000 Niagara honeymoons are arranged each year.